Amitkumar0054/HTML/HTML.md

 - This is part of code that should not be parsed.
 -        <!-- This is an HTML Comment -->

-#  HTML is NOT case sensitive
+#  HTML is not case sensitive

                        <html> = <HTML>
                         <p> = <P>